achacha/SomeWebCardGame/README.md

 **Nothing is showing up when going to http://localhost:8080/** Check if src/main/webapp/js exists, if not run **copyJs** gradle task

+**Clicking on Gradle task "npmInstall" shows "env: node: No such file or directory"** This is due to node living in /usr/local/bin/node and for some odd reason /usr/local/bin is not in IntelliJ tool path.
+Run this from command line if needed but that step is not really needed inside IntelliJ since we are building artifact inside the IDE.